MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.0.0/azps-versioning-release-cadence.md

 - [AzPreview](https://www.powershellgallery.com/packages/AzPreview/).
 Installs all GA and preview modules for managing Azure resources.
 Doesn't include feature preview modules.

-The version of AzPreview module is always the same version and released at the same time as the Az module.
+The AzPreview module is always the same version and is released at the same time as the Az module.

 ## Release cadence

 Planned updates to the Az PowerShell module are released on the first Tuesday of each month.
 These 12 planned updates per calendar year are in two categories:

 - Major versions.
-At most, two per calendar year that introduce breaking changes.
+At most, two per calendar year introduce breaking changes.
 The first number in the version number is updated.
 For example, version 6.6.0 to version 7.0.0.
 - Minor versions.
 10 per calendar year that don't introduce breaking changes.
 The second number in the version number is updated.
 For example, version 7.0.0 to version 7.1.0.